shovon/javascript-private-variables/README.md

 # Private variables for JavaScript

-Be one step closer to program correctness, by actually throwing errors when accessing private variables in JavaScript, before even running any of your programs!
+Precede member variable names with an underscore, and **get private variables**.
+Now comes with actual errors, bringing you one step closer to program correctness!

 <h3 align="center">
 <a href="#">Demo</a>